Home Page > Supplementary Information > Absolute Block

 The provision of intermediate block (IB) signals divides a block section so that capacity is improved, while avoiding the need for another signal box.
 Although different arrangements have existed, intermediate block signals are most commonly worked from the signal box in rear, i.e. the Down IB signals seen in figure 6 are controlled from signal box 'C'.
 The intermediate block home signal is preceded by its own distant signal, which is usually worked from the same lever.
 The ordinary distant signal for the signal box can be cleared while the IB signals are 'on'.

 The portion of line between the section signal and the intermediate block home signal is referred to as the 'intermediate block section' and is continuously track circuited.
 The starting signal controls entry into the intermediate block section and is electrically locked at 'danger' unless the line is clear to the IB home signal and the overlap beyond it is clear.
 The IB home signal controls entry into the block section and is provided with Line Clear Release.
 Intermediate block signals are usually too far from the signal box to be mechanically operated and so generally are colour light signals or, less frequently, motor-operated semaphores.
-There can be consecutive IB signals between the same two signal boxes, although this is unusual.
+There can be consecutive IB sections between the same two signal boxes, although this is unusual.

 |Fig. 6: Intermediate Block Sections.|